[REVEALED] Reptiles That Start With Z

 Zwicky’s Bronzeback Snake, scientifically classified as Dendrelaphis kopsteini, is a slender and agile snake species found in Southeast Asia.
 This arboreal snake is well-suited for life in the treetops, where it navigates with grace and speed.
 Zwicky’s Bronzeback Snake is named after the renowned astrophysicist Fritz Zwicky, acknowledging his contributions to science.
 These snakes primarily feed on small vertebrates, such as lizards and tree-dwelling mammals.
 Despite their relatively mild venom, their hunting prowess and arboreal lifestyle make them intriguing subjects for ecological studies.

-See also [REVEALED] Instruments That Start With G
+See also [REVEALED] Fruits And Vegetables That Start With K

 9. Zamora Worm Lizard (Amphisbaena Zamorae)